 If a student experiences a medical emergency or life-threatening health concern, informing parents/guardians, especially when we are aware that a student has been transported to the emergency room, is a high priority.
 Emergency medical incidents may include a severe injury or illness, mental health crisis, or substance-related incident.
 Response to emergency incidents is coordinated and supervised by the Student Life Office (Vice President for Student Life/Dean of Students).
 If an incident occurs during regular business hours, contact will be initiated by the Student Life Office.
 If an incident occurs outside of regular business hours, response and support are available from a rotation of trained, on-call professional staff, called dean’s representatives, who are available from 5 p.m.-8 a.m. during the week and 24 hours on the weekend.

 What should my student do in the event of a personal emergency?

-In case of a life-threatening emergency, students should call 911 (9-911 from an on-campus phone) and Campus Safety at 719-389-6911 (6-911 from an on-campus phone).
+In the event of a life-threatening emergency, students should call 911 (9-911 from an on-campus phone) or Campus Safety at 719-389-6911 (6-911 from an on-campus phone).
 Students should always give their location, nature of the emergency, and be prepared to respond to the dispatcher’s questions or instructions.
 Students should not hang up until told to do so.